CometChat/cordova-chat-sdk-demo/README.md

 # cordova-chat-sdk-demo
-CometChat enables you to add voice, video and text chat to your iOS app in minutes!
+CometChat enables you to add voice, video and text chat to your Cordova app in minutes!
 That's not all, CometChat has whiteboard, writeboard, real-time translation and more.

 # Quick Start